 Days 3-4: Kings Canyon National Park

+The second stop on our California National Parks road trip is Kings Canyon National Park.
 Located adjacent to Sequoia National Park, Kings Canyon has its own famous grove of tall trees as well as its namesake canyon to explore.
 The road to the bottom of Kings Canyon is long and winding (definitely not for RVs), but the rewards are of visiting this remote and spectacular spot are plentiful.
 Here are some suggestions for your Kings Canyon to-do list:

 - Explore Grant Grove which is home to the enormous General Grant Tree and as well as some hollowed-out fallen trees which are great fun to walk and scramble through.